bobalazek/bullet.js/README.md

 ### Why not simply use [ammo.js](https://github.com/kripken/ammo.js)?

 Valid question.
 That was also what I initially wanted (and did), but I ended up doing so much changes and refactoring, so decided to create a new project instead.
+Especially because there were a lot of changes between Ammo's version of Bullet (v2.82) and the once I wanted to port (v2.87).